Sie sind hier : Startseite → Magazine und Zeitschriften→ (31) RCA Magazin - Intro→ RCA Magazin 1957 (Dezember)→ Der RCA-Farbmonitor TM-21

 A unique and significant feature of the TM-21 deflection chassis is the provision of an operational "size" switch for switching rapidly from a normal rounded-side picture to a reduced-sized picture that permits observation of the corners.
 This switch operates on both the horizontal and vertical circuits simultaneously.

-• Anmerkung : Wie man auf allen Fotos aus dieser Zeit zwischn 1955 und 1960 unschwer erkennen kann, war die runde Farb-Bildröhre das schwächste Teil des ganzen Farbzaubers.
+• Anmerkung : Wie man auf allen Fotos aus dieser Zeit zwischen 1955 und 1960 unschwer erkennen kann, war die runde Farb-Bildröhre das schwächste Teil des ganzen amerikanischen Farbzaubers.
 Das von der Kamera gelieferte Bild wurde erheblich beschnitten, um überhaupt Details erkennen zu können.
 Mit einem Schalter konnte man an diesem Monitor das Bild so weit verkleinern, daß es gänzlich auf der Röhre zu sehen war, nur eben erheblich geschrumpft.

 .